If you came to this page directly, you might wish to read a page covering Mardin first.

 For nearly 800 hundred years Mardin was the residence of the Patriarch of the Syriac Orthodox Church: he lived in the Deyr az Zafaran, a monastery four miles out of town; in 1932 because of the limitations imposed by the Republic of Turkey on religious activities, the Patriarchate was moved to Syria.

 Deyr az Zafaran means the Saffron monastery, probably because of the yellowish colour of the rocks behind it.
-The monastery still belongs to the Syriac Orthodox Church, but in recent years the Turkish authorities have "encased" it into a sort of modern museum with ticket office, gift shop, cafeteria and organized tours; the alley leading to the actual monastery is modern.
+The monastery still belongs to the Syriac Orthodox Church, but in recent years the Turkish authorities have "encased" it into a sort of modern museum; the entrance leading to the actual monastery is modern.

 Deyr az Zafaran: details of portals

-Many of the oldest churches of Rome were built above the small halls where the worshippers of the god Mithras met for their ceremonies as if to erase the memory of that cult.
+Many of the oldest churches of Rome, e.g. S. Clemente, were built above the small halls where the worshippers of the god Mithra met for their ceremonies as if to erase the memory of that cult.
 Similarly the monastery of Deyr az Zafaran was built in the IVth century above a temple dedicated to the Sun: it faced eastwards so that the worshippers could see the first rays of the rising sun illuminate the room.
 Some elements of that temple were probably employed in the decoration of the monastery.

 Deyr az Zafaran: church

-The monastery has been modified so many times that it is better to leave aside the analysis of the overall complex and concentrate on some details of its decoration such as the inhabited scroll frieze of the church.
+The monastery has been modified so many times that it is better to leave aside the analysis of the overall complex and concentrate on some details of its decoration such as the inhabited scroll frieze of the church, which follows ancient patterns.